ebzzry/ebzzry.github.io/src/en/flakes.md

 ### <a name="devshells">devshells</a>

 Perhaps the output that I use the most is `devShells`.
-It allows me to create «development shells» that contain environments that are completely isolated from my main system.
-It is (essentially) the flakes version of `nix-shell`.
+It allows me to create «development shells» (whatever that means) that contain environments that are completely isolated from my main system.
+It is (essentially) the flakes version of the ones created with `nix-shell`.

 Here's a simple one,